 - You have an internal champion who will safeguard your interests

-- You are welcome to go on-site (with notice of course) and check progress of the trial's progress
+- You are welcome to go on-site (with notice of course) and check on the trial's progress

-- You have agreed on the next steps after the trial, when the software has proven itself.
+- You have agreed upfront on the next steps once the software has proven itself.

-If you can't be sure of these, you might as well go the extra distance, make it a guided trial and be done with it.
-If your software isn't 'ready-to-use' and is more like a set of tools for developers, the Sandbox below in 4 would be more suited.
+If you can't be sure of these, you might be better off making it a guided trial to give you more control.
+If your software isn't 'ready-to-use' and is more like a set of tools for developers, the Sandbox below in 4. would be more suited.

 3. Guided trials

-Sure, the formality of a guided trial will knock out the tyre-kickers, but you don't want them anyway.
-You only want genuine prospects who want to try your software because they have real problems, because it will soak up your time - as well as that of the trialist. team.
+The formality of a guided trial will knock out the tyre-kickers, but you don't want them anyway.
+You only want genuine prospects who are keen to try your software because they have real problems, since the exercise will soak up your time as well as that of the trialist's team.

-Here are a few guidelines which will give you more control and involve less time for them and you:
+Here are a few guidelines which will give you more control and involve less time for both sides:

-- Make sure there are other vendors under trial - but no more than 3
+- Where multiple vendors are involved, make sure there are no more than 3 on the shortlist

-- Agree a fixed time frame for the trial - and what happens at the end
+- Agree on a fixed time frame for the trial

-- Ensure the trialist has allocated at a resource(s) to the trial - and find out who it is
+- Ensure the prospect has allocated resources to the trial, and find out who they are

-- Agree on a formal test process and on the format of the test results report
+- Agree on a formal test process and on the format of reporting on results

-- Shortlist the key functions of the product or service to be tested
+- Agree on the key functions of the product or service that are to be tested

-- Agree on the datasets to be used for the trials
+- Agree on the datasets to be used for the trial

-- Define the outcomes the trialist seeks - and how to measure them
+- Define the outcomes the prospect seeks, and how they'll be measured

-- Agree on the next steps once the trial is over - and the software has achieved the desired results.
+- Agree on the next steps once the trial is over and the software has produced the desired results

 The guided trial will knock out the time-wasters who just want to play, but that's why you do them.
-We think you're far better off doing fewer trials with fewer, more serious trialists.
+We think you're far better off doing fewer trials with fewer, more serious prospects.

-The more you get to know the trialist before and during the trial, the more you can assess him, his team, the reality of his problems and his genuine desire to solve them.
+The more you get to know the prospect before and during the trial, the more you can assess him, his team, the reality of his problems and his genuine desire to solve them.
 And the more he gets to know, like and trust you and your software.
-Guided trials are good for developing real relationships..
+Guided trials are an opportunity for building lasting relationships.